-HUMC’s lay-led Reconciling Ministry Discernmen Team members are: Jane Dewire and Michael Haney, chairs, along with Max Andrick, Don Boerner, Rich Boettner, Kelli Decker, Kelly Dewire, Jason Hudson, Julie Johnson, Donna McBride, and Lynn Weatherby.
-Contact any of them with your questions (the church office has contact information if you need it: firstname.lastname@example.org, 614.876.2403).
+HUMC’s lay-led Reconciling Ministry Discernment Team members are: Jane Dewire and Michael Haney, chairs, along with Max Andrick, Don Boerner, Rich Boettner, Kelli Decker, Kelly Dewire, Jason Hudson, Julie Johnson, Donna McBride, and Lynn Weatherby.
+Contact any of them with your questions by emailing firstname.lastname@example.org.

 Reconciling Team Update: March 14, 2021

 The Reconciling Ministry Discernment Team has been working over the last year and a half to help listen, understand, and educate our congregation about what it would mean to become a Reconciling Congregation – one that was publicly and openly affirming of the LGBTQ+ community.

 This team has held congregational meetings, panels, listening sessions, one-on-one conversations, Bible studies, and Zoom sessions to listen to the congregation and keep you in the loop on its progress.
 As we are nearing the end of that process, the team has been listening to your feedback about another chance to ask questions and understand what the Bible has to say about homosexuality: